Skip to main content

 • The tracking data should not be very skewed (for example having a 5% or less positive matching rate between profiles and jobs).
 If this is the case, we highly recommend sending more data to have a good enough representation of each application status.

-STEP 3: Sharing training data
+STEP 3: Sharing test data

 Clients have two convenient methods for sharing their data with us: